PhysioLabXR/PhysioLabXR-Community/paper/paper.md

 (C) In the *.init* function of P300Detector, the P300 classifier model is loaded from the file system path indicated by the script parameter *model_path*.
 (D) and (E) If a fixation is detected, the model takes the EEG epoch time locked to the fixation and makes a prediction.
-A loop call is completed by writing the prediction results to the output stream named *P300Detect*.](scripting%example.png)
+A loop call is completed by writing the prediction results to the output stream named *P300Detect*.](scripting%20example.png)

-The scripting interface, within PhysioLabXR offers extensive possibility to researchers.
+The scripting interface within PhysioLabXR creates many possibility for researchers building diverse experiment paradigms.
 It enables the execution of user-defined Python scripts, empowering users to create and deploy custom data processing pipelines.
 With python's versatility and open-source libraries encouraging exploration of novel applications like close-loop neurofeedback, users can train and run ML models in real-time, and communicate